monzelb/Brett-Monzel-fe-tech-challenge/README.md

 # FeTechChallenge
 Hi!
-Welcome to the WSECU Front End Tech Challenge.
+Welcome to the Front End Tech Challenge.
 This challenge is intended to test your user interface development skills using a pre-bootstrapped single page application.

 You may perform the challenge using the following UI frameworks:
 - Angular